Pittsburgh jail put on lockdown after inmates stab 2 guards

-PITTSBURGH (AP) - Two guards are being treated for multiple stab wounds after they were attacked by inmates at a Pittsburgh jail.
+PITTSBURGH (AP) - Two guards have survived a stabbing attack by inmates at a Pittsburgh jail.

 The attack happened shortly before 1 p.m.
 Friday at the Allegheny County Jail.

-Warden Orlando Harper says the guards were on duty in a maximum security unit when two inmates attacked them.
+Warden Orlando Harper says the guards were on duty in a maximum security unit when two inmates attacked them, inflicting multiple stab wounds.

+One guard was treated at a hospital and released.
+The other guard remains hospitalized, but officials say his injuries aren't life threatening.

 The jail is on lockdown until further notice.